How to Create a Good Resume | MS Applications

 There is no need to mention your personal information in your resume like your weight, height, marital status and date of birth or a picture of yourself.
 They have got nothing to do with the admission committee’s decision of offering you admission.

-Keeping the above pointers in mind while writing your resume will certainly help you to draft a succinct and impressive resume and create a good first impression before the admissioncommittee.
+Keeping the above pointers in mind while writing your resume for studying masters degree abroad, will certainly help you to draft a succinct and impressive resume to create a good first impression before the admission committee.

 For more information visit Collegepond.